moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 ## Timeline Catalog requirements
 A timeline track MUST carry a 'type' identifier in the Catalog with a value of "timeline".
-A timeline track MUST carry a 'dependencies' attribute which contains an array of all track names to which the timeline track applies.
+A timeline track MUST carry a 'dependes' attribute which contains an array of all track names to which the timeline track applies.

 ## Timeline track updating.